Cherry Shrimp, also called Neocaridina davidi, is a freshwater shrimp that belongs to the Taiwanian region.

 These shrimp are aquarium shrimps and do not require a lot of care to survive.
 Plus, they are one of the most popular invertebrate species with beautiful colors.

 This guide will teach you everything you need to know about cherry shrimp care.
 We cover habitat requirements, water parameters, tank mates, breeding, and much more!

-The red-coloured shrimps add more beauty and colour to the aquarium, especially if a water tank has green plantations all around.
+The red-colored shrimps add more beauty and color to the aquarium, especially if a water tank has green plantations all around.

 While these shrimps are mainly from Taiwan, most of the Cherry Shrimp you will find in the market come from breeding in captivity.

-The prices of these shrimps depend on their colour, size, and visual appeal, as these species are available in a wide range of colours, including red-orange, blue, green, etc.
+The prices of these shrimps depend on their color, size, and visual appeal, as these species are available in a wide range of colors, including red-orange, blue, green, etc.

 |Tank Set-Up||Freshwater, heavily planted|